 Wangechi Mutu, MamaRay, 2020.
 Bronze, edition 1/3, 65 x 144 x 192 inches (165.1 x 365.8 x 487.7 cm).
 Commissioned by and collection of the Nasher Museum of Art at Duke University, Durham, North Carolina.
 Gift of Mike and Joan Kahn in honor of Douglas and Stefanie Kahn, 2020.18.1.

 Spirit in the Land (Nasher Museum of Art at Duke University, $29.95, 2023), the catalogue which accompanies the art exhibition of the same name...

 Lead support for Spirit in the Land is provided by the Ford Foundation.

 Major support for Spirit in the Land is provided by The Andy Warhol Foundation for the Visual Arts.

-At the Nasher, Spirit in the Land is supported by The Duke Endowment; the Nancy A. Nasher and David J. Haemisegger Family Fund for Exhibitions; the Frank Edward Hanscom Endowment Fund; the Janine and J. Tomilson Hill Family Fund; Katie Thorpe Kerr and Terrance I. R. Kerr; Alexandria and Kevin Marchetti; Parker & Otis; Lisa Lowenthal Pruzan and Jonathan Pruzan; and Caroline and Arthur Rogers.
+At the Nasher, Spirit in the Land is supported by the Mary Duke Biddle Foundation; The Duke Endowment; the Nancy A. Nasher and David J. Haemisegger Family Fund for Exhibitions; the Frank Edward Hanscom Endowment Fund; the Janine and J. Tomilson Hill Family Fund; Katie Thorpe Kerr and Terrance I. R. Kerr; Alexandria and Kevin Marchetti; Parker & Otis; Lisa Lowenthal Pruzan and Jonathan Pruzan; and Caroline and Arthur Rogers.